allenlin90/programmingLearning/javascriptLearning/javascriptInfo/README.md

 #### Exercise 1 - Translate border-left-width to borderLeftwidth
 1. Write the function camelize(str) that changes dash-separated words like “my-short-string” into camel-cased “myShortString”.
-1. First approach.
+1. Attemptive solution.
 This approach doesn't work, as it also takes the first text to change the first letter to uppercase.
 Besides, if the input `String` starts with a dash sign "-", the method `.toUpperCase()` returns an error because the method can't work on emtpy `String`.
     ```js
     function camelize(str) {
         let list = str.split('-');